 2020 Shenzhen Metro map – shows future metro lines

-Hong Kong MTR – features a journey planner, fares and timetables
+Hong Kong MTR – features a journey planner, fares, and timetables

-Hong Kong MTR Station Maps – maps of mtr stations showing exits, nearby streets and attractions.
+Hong Kong MTR Station Maps – maps of MTR stations showing exits, nearby streets and attractions.

-Shenzhen (in Chinese only)
+Shenzhen Public Bus (in Chinese only)